Saturday 5th March 2022 at 9.00am

-Lunch (included) will be Hot Pot or Vegetable Lasagne and dessert.
+Lunch (included) will be Soup, a Sandwich and a Dessert.
 Please indicate if the vegetarian option is required, on the reply form.

 The fee for the Convention will be £21.00 for the full day including lunch.
 Under 18s pay only £11.00 (for the meal).

 Early Bird Discount: If payment is received by Friday 25th Feb 2022, the fee for the Convention is only £16 (still only £11 for under 18s).

 Both the following steps are required to book places:

 Please click here to complete the attached Google Form with your details and the names of those you are booking for and how you will be paying for your places.

 Please pay by BACS if possible, to L&NW Beekeepers Association.
 Sort code 23-05-80, account no 40971408.
 Please put Sp Conv in the ref line.

 Alternatively, send cheques made payable to “Lancashire & NW BKA” to Viki Cuthbertson, 18 Highgate Avenue, Fulwood PR2 8LL asap, to make the catering easier.
 To qualify for the Early Bird Discount, the payment must have been received by Friday 25th February 2022.

 When payment has been received you will be sent an e-mail confirming your places have been booked.